ComputeCanada/software-stack/doc/easybuild.md

 type of restriction in the `licenseT` table.
 Also add the POSIX group needed in the `groupT` table.
-This will test whether the user is part of this group or not, and if not, refuse to load the module and instruct the user to write to support@computecanada.ca to get added to the POSIX group.
+This will test whether the user is part of this group or not, and if not, refuse to load the module and instruct the user to write to support@tech.alliancecan.ca to get added to the POSIX group.

 ### Installing the software